SAP-samples/btp-services-intelligent-routing/README.md

 # Intelligent Routing for SAP Cloud Integration using Azure Traffic Manager

-This repository contains code samples and step by step instructions for the SAP Discovery Center mission [Intelligent Routing for SAP Cloud Integration using Azure Traffic Manager TODO](https://discovery-center.cloud.sap/)
+This repository contains code samples and step by step instructions for the SAP Discovery Center mission [Intelligent Routing for SAP Cloud Integration using Azure Traffic Manager TODO](https://discovery-center.cloud.sap/).
+The SAP Discovery Center mission not only contains the step by step instructions but also more information to get a holistic view on this scenario.

 ## Description

-Extending your S/4Hana business processes with BTP includes making sure, that you are ready to handle disaster recovery scenarios.
+Extending your S/4HANA business processes with SAP Business Technology Platform (BTP) includes making sure, that you are ready to handle disaster recovery scenarios.
 When your SAP backend performs a failover, BTP workloads need to switch too.
-This can happen on configuration or on deployment level and involves adding an abstraction layer to be able to switch routing targets without the need to touch S/4Hana backend configuration.
+This can happen on configuration or on deployment level and involves adding an abstraction layer to be able to switch routing targets without the need to touch S/4HANA backend configuration.
 For a timely recovery of the service chain, we need to apply automation to the process.

 Furthermore, the decoupling of the connection allows to scale the endpoints globally as close to the end-users as possible, minimizing latency, increasing up-time and performance.
 Different routing techniques like performance-based, availability-based, weighted, or geo-based are typically used.

-In this mission you will learn how to run multiple SAP Cloud Integration tenants (Integration Suite) in parallel to apply the mechanisms mentioned above.
+In this mission you will learn how to run multiple SAP Cloud Integration tenants (SAP Integration Suite) in parallel to apply the mechanisms mentioned above.
 Azure Traffic Manager will play a significant role in routing the traffic intelligently to different SAP Cloud Integration tenants.

 ### Current Position - What is the challenge?
 - Automatic Failover for SAP Cloud Integration (anticipating disaster recovery of S/4Hana, or regular CPI maintenance)